praw-dev/asyncpraw/docs/index.rst

-PRAW: The Python Reddit API Wrapper
+asyncpraw: The Python Reddit API Wrapper
 ===================================

-PRAW's documentation is organized into the following sections:
+asyncpraw's documentation is organized into the following sections:

 * :ref:`getting_started`
 * :ref:`code_overview`